LittleKingsguard/Eternity-Core/Systems/DiceEngine/Tiers/GainingTiers/Bonuses.md

-If a bonus is applied to a roll, and the source has a higher Tier than the roll, the roll is upgraded to that Tier.
-This increases the consequences of Spillover.
+If a bonus is applied to a roll, and the source has a higher Tier than the roll, the roll becomes Dominant and the Tier is raised to that level as part of the effects.